p-laranjinha/cv/main.typ

 = Experience
 #exp(
-  title: "Software Developer - API Mocking with Chaos Engineering",
+  title: "Software Developer",
   organization: link("https://mc.sonae.pt")[Sonae MC],
   date: "Sep 2024 - May 2025",
-  location: "Aveiro, Portugal",
+  location: "Porto, Portugal",
   details: [
     - Developed an internal Mockoon fork that exposes a runtime interface to specify and add latency and chaos to API mocks for facilitating future improvements in software resilience.
     - Created a GitHub repository workflow that automatically verifies and deploys mocks to Microsoft Azure.